Zhangjd/react-webpack-isomorphic-boilerplate/README.md

 # react-webpack-isomorphic-boilerplate

-This project serves as a boilerplate to start building an isomorphic rendering application in React, base on the following boilerplate code:
+This project serves as a boilerplate to start building an isomorphic rendering application in React, based on the following boilerplate code:

 * [react-webpack-project](http://git.oschina.net/alanguo/react-webpack-project)
 * [isomorphic-redux-app](https://github.com/caljrimmer/isomorphic-redux-app)